Rock Perdoni

-Renso Guido Perdoni (born December 10, 1947), nicknamed Rock Perdoni, is an American former football player who was a consensus All-American tackle for the Georgia Tech Yellow Jackets football team.
+Renso Guido "Rock" Perdoni (born December 10, 1947) is an Italian-American former gridiron football player who was a consensus All-American tackle for the Georgia Tech Yellow Jackets football team.
 Afterward, Perdoni played professionally for three seasons in the Canadian Football League (CFL).

-Early years
+Early life

 Perdoni was born in Italy, near Milan.
-Perdoni moved to the United States with his family when he was 6 years old.
+Perdoni moved to the United States with his family when he was six years old.
 He grew up in Wellesley, Massachusetts, where he attended Wellesley High School and played for the Wellesley Raiders high school football team.

 College career

 Ferrum College

 Perdoni initially attended Ferrum College, which was then a two-year junior college, located in Ferrum, Virginia, where he played lineman for the Ferrum Panthers football team from 1967 to 1968.
 As a second-year starter in 1968, he was a team captain and standout lineman for the Ferrum Panthers team that won the National Junior College Athletic Association national championship.
 He was recognized as the national junior college lineman of the year in 1968.